JetBrains/intellij-sdk-docs/basics/plugin_structure.md

 ---

-Plugins are the only supported way to extend IDEA functionality.
-A plugin uses API exposed by IDEA or other plugins to implement its functionality.
 This document is focused on the plugin system structure and plugin lifecycle.
-It doesn't specify any other APIs that may be used by plugins.

 The following subjects are covered:

 * [Plugin Content](general_topics/plugin_structure/plugin_content.html)